Harshitchauhan-code/Quiz-X/README.md

 - **Lint**: `npm run lint` (runs ESLint)

 ## Summary
 Quiz-X is a feature-rich quiz application with a focus on usability and maintainability.
-All features described above are implemented in the codebase.
+All features described above are implemented in the codebase, including the student details form and feedback form.
 No extraneous or unimplemented features are documented here.